 Conclusion: Load Testing Preparation Checklist

-Sign up for the LoadView free trial to start running load tests.
-We’ll give you $20 in load testing credits to get started!
+Or sign up for the LoadView free trial to start running load tests now.
+We will give you $20 in free load testing credits to get started!
+Happy load testing!